Fred Savage, Former Co-Chair of the Looking Ahead Advisory Committee (and former young performer!) joined us for our

 Event Services Specialist

-Vy holds a BA in English at Western Washington University.
+Originally from Olympia, WA, Vy earned her BA in English from Western Washington University.
 After graduation, Vy moved to Southern California when an opportunity came up to pursue a career in music and dance.
 Vy traveled as a singer and dancer for several years before returning to school to earn a teaching certification in Early Childhood Development at the Los Angeles Valley College.
-Vy taught dance at various studios, offered afterschool enrichment programs and tutoring at public and private schools, and was a Preschool teacher at UCLA and NBCUniversal CDC.
-Looking Ahead brings all of Vy's passions together - education, performing arts and event planning.
+Over the years Vy taught dance at various studios, offered afterschool enrichment programs and tutored at public and private schools, and was a Preschool teacher at UCLA and NBCUniversal CDC.
+Utilizing her experience as a performer and passion for education, Vy helps coordinate over 100 events each year for Looking Ahead.

 Affiliation: Entertainer, Co-Chair of the Looking Ahead Advisory Committee, and Former Young Performer.Bio:

 Affiliation: Casting Director, Co-Chair of the Looking Ahead Advisory CommitteeBio: